containers/buildah/docs/buildah-bud.md

 with 3 being roughly equivalent to using the global *--log-level=debug* option, and values below 0 omitting even error messages which accompany fatal errors.

+**--manifest** "manifest"

+Name of the manifest list to which the image will be added.
+Creates the manifest list if it does not exist.
+This option is useful for building multi architecture images.

 **--memory**, **-m**=""

 Memory limit (format: <number>[<unit>], where unit = b, k, m or g)